tuftsceeo/smartpost/readme.txt

 = What is SmartPost? =

-It is a powerful template builder and intuitive authoring tool that is user centered.
+It is a template builder and authoring tool that is user centered.
 No programming or coding knowledge required.

 = Why use SmartPost? =

 *   Create new posts on the front-end, get instant feedback to the look and feel of your post.
-*   Use post components to define post templates and to build your posts one component at a time.
+*   Break up your posts into different sections - i.e. a picture gallery, a video, and richtext sections.
-*   SmartPost can automatically convert .avi and .mov video files to work on the web using ffmpeg.
+*   SmartPost can use ffmpeg to rotate and compress uploaded video files for a better video-streaming experience.
-*   SmartPost Templates comes with a powerful API that makes it easy for developers to customize the plugin even more.
+*   Extend the capabilities of SmartPost by developing your own post section.

 = How does SmartPost Work? =